kobotoolbox/load-testing/README.md

-This is an internal project for performing load testing on kobotoolbox components (kpi, kobocat, enkeno).
+This is an internal project for performing load testing on kobotoolbox components (kpi, kobocat, enketo).

 # Running with docker